-Monthly board meetings are held on the fourth Tuesday of every month at Circle Of Friends Humane Society, 4375 N. Washington St., Grand Forks, ND 58203.
+Monthly board meetings are held on the fourth Tuesday of every month at Circle Of Friends Animal Shelter, 4375 N. Washington St., Grand Forks, ND 58203.
 Meeting begins at 6:00pm.

-In 2016, Circle of Friends Humane Society rescued many animals that came from hoarding situations, as well as assisted many other counties and tribal lands in rescuing animals.
+In 2016, Circle of Friends Animal Shelter rescued many animals that came from hoarding situations, as well as assisted many other counties and tribal lands in rescuing animals.
 Even with the increasing number of animals we take in, Circle of Friends Humane Society has managed to still have a less than 1% Euthanasia rate and a 91% Adoption Claim and Transfer rate.

 In 2016, the total number of sheltered animals at Circle of Friends Humane Society was 2,030.
 The outcomes of those pets are shown below: